- Overview

 Accommodations in The Niraamaya Retreat (B,L,D)

 Wed., Nov.
-18 Periyar Tiger Reserve Jeep & Boat Safaris
+18 Periyar Tiger Reserve Jeep Safaris

 Today we start birding from the lodge and then drive into the sanctuary.
-Once on the other side, we explore on foot until midday, looking for special local species including Great Hornbill, Black Baza, Brown-cheeked Fulvetta, Bay Woodpecker, Greater Flameback, Gray-fronted Green Pigeon, Besra, Vernal Hanging-Parrot, Brown Fish Owl, White-bellied Treepie, Forest Wagtail, Little Spiderhunter, Loten’s Sunbird, and Yellow-browed Bulbul.
+Once inside the reserve, we explore from the boat jetty - on foot until midday, looking for special local species including Great Hornbill, Black Baza, Brown-cheeked Fulvetta, Bay Woodpecker, Malabar Flameback, Gray-fronted Green Pigeon, Besra, Vernal Hanging-Parrot, White-bellied Treepie, Forest Wagtail, Little Spiderhunter, Loten’s Sunbird, Yellow-browed Bulbul and more.
+Mammals like the Malabar Giant Squirrel, Three-striped Squirrel, Jungle Striped Squirrel etc may be sighted.

 Accommodations at The Niraamaya Retreat (B,L,D)